Kimber's First Double Stack 1911 For Concealed Carry - Kimber KDS9c First Mag Review

 What is the Kimber KDS9c?

-The Kimber KDS9c is Kimber's first double-stack 1911-style pistol designed for concealed carry.
-It aims to combine the classic 1911 platform with modern high-capacity features suitable for everyday carry.
+The Kimber KDS9c is Kimber's first double-stack 1911-style pistol specifically designed for concealed carry.
+It aims to combine the classic 1911 platform with modern features like higher capacity and an optic-ready slide.

 What are the key features of the Kimber KDS9c?

-Key features include a 7075 aluminum frame, stainless steel slide, fluted barrel, optic-ready slide, ambidextrous manual safety, and adjustable rear sights.
+Key features include a 7075 aluminum alloy frame, stainless steel slide, 4.09-inch barrel, 15+1 (or 18-round) capacity, optic-ready slide, ambidextrous manual safety, and a skeletonized trigger.
 It notably lacks a grip safety.

 How does the Kimber KDS9c perform when shooting?

-The KDS9c is described as very flat-shooting with manageable recoil for a 9mm.
-Its weight balance aids in quick target re-acquisition, making it pleasant to shoot and encouraging practice.
+Reviewers describe the KDS9c as very flat-shooting with manageable recoil for a 9mm.
+Its weight balance allows for quick target re-acquisition and a pleasant shooting experience, encouraging more practice.

 What is the price and market position of the Kimber KDS9c?